9th January 1993

-KJT, as she is known, says that she got into the sport as she “wanted to try everything”.
+KJT, as she is known, says that she got into the sport because she “wanted to try everything”.
 Her talent was obvious from an early age, when, aged 11, she joined in on a school sports day which resulted in her setting a new school high jump record.
 From there, she has grown into a World Junior Champion, European Champion, Commonwealth Champion, World Champion and national record holder with one title left to obtain – the Olympics.

 Topping the World Rankings at just 21, KJT has overcome multiple high-profiled setbacks in her career but is now en route to re-writing all record books with Jackie Joyner-Kersee (voted Sports Illustrated best female athlete of the 20th century) tipping KJT to break her long-standing world record and dominate sport years to come.